 2. Online Food Ordering Systems

-• Advantages: Broader reach, increased sales, reduced phone call orders.
+- Advantages: Broader reach, increased sales, reduced phone-order volume.

-• Best suited for: Cloud kitchens, QSRs, and casual dining brands seeking delivery and takeaway growth.
+- Best suited for: Cloud kitchens, QSRs, and casual dining brands seeking growth in delivery and takeaway.

 3. Self-Service Kiosks